arangodb/docs/3.7/foxx-guides-webpack.md

 **Note**: If your scripts are sharing a lot of code with each other or the rest of the service this can result in some overhead as the shared code will be included in each output file.
-A possible solution would be to extract the shared code into a separe bundle.
+A possible solution would be to extract the shared code into a separate bundle.